-Immunology is empowered by lots of data, with deep sequencing or cell population imaging as sources.
-In the past, one would draw a scheme with perhaps 20 (and usually less) players on the blackboard, with arrows for which influences which, and for up and down regulation.
-The number of proteins known to be active in every pathway has expanded dramatically as have their ways of regulation in time and space.
-With the advent of deep data, our traditional way of thinking falters.
-Yet we are faced with these enormous data sets and the question is how to use them for better understanding and manipulation of immunological processes.
-We may need something called ‘deep thinking’.
+Immunology is empowered by lots of data, with deep sequencing, cell population imaging, proteomics, high-throughput immune assays, or metabolomics as sources.
+In the past one would draw a scheme with perhaps 20 players on the blackboard, with arrows indicating which influences which, ‘up’ or ‘down’.
+Now there is many more (>75 000) molecular and cellular players, and it matters how much they go up or down, and when, and where.
+With the advent of deep data, our traditional way of thinking falters: It does no justice to the new opportunities for identifying the immunology in action.
+We may need something like ‘deep thinking’.

-With systems biology and functional genomics a new type of modelling is developing, i.e. one that aims to integrate ‘all’ the relevant data into mathematical models of reality.
+With systems biology and functional genomics new types of both data analysis and modelling is developing, i.e. ones that try to integrate ‘all’ the relevant data into, thereby ‘deep’ (large), analytical and mathematical models of reality.
 Married to the deep data, these models enhance understanding of reality rather than potentiality.
-They help forming and testing hypotheses in hard rather than soft ways.
-Assisted by computers and systems biology, the models upgrade the human mind, from traditional to ‘deep’ thinking.
+They help test hypotheses in hard rather than soft ways.
+They upgrade the human mind, assisted by computers and systems biology, from traditional to ‘deep’ thinking.

 This ‘deep thinking’ is not easy.
 It constitutes a challenge.
 First, one has to befriend computers and systems biology.
 And then one then has to converse with them patiently, so as to ensure that computer programs make sense immunologically.